 What Are The Most Common Side Effects of Urbanol?

 The most common side effects of Clobazam may include the following indications.

 - Aggressive behaviours

-Most individuals that get “addicted” to benzodiazepines need long-term treatment solutions outside of the initial inpatient rehab treatment.
-These extended treatment programmes usually take the format of outpatient therapy services and invariably differ from client to client.
-In the Recovery Direct Centre in Cape Town, we have created a specialised programme dedicated to benzodiazepine addictions that are in most cases caused by patients being diagnosed with anxiety related issues and being treated with benzodiazepines without addressing the underlying issues fueling the anxiety or addiction based behaviours.
+Most individuals “addicted” to benzodiazepines require long-term treatments that may extend beyond residential inpatient treatment.
+These extended treatment programmes usually take the format of outpatient therapy services which differ from person to person.
+In the Recovery Direct Centre in Cape Town, we have created a specialised treatment environment that is dedicated to solving the complexity of anxiety-related issues that are fueling addiction based behaviours.